 I’m not the type to start in the middle (pun!).
 I always try and go back to the very beginning when it’s possible.
 And since The Middle is only midway through its third season, that seemed very possible, especially for a show with episodes that are only going to be 20 minutes without commercials.
 So I sought out the first season.

-The Middle is a sitcom that really isn’t too special in any particular way.
+The Middle is a family sitcom that really isn’t too special in any particular way.
 I perhaps mentioned that I just adore Raising Hope, and there isn’t much distinction to be made between the two except in superficial ways – they’re both comedies about poor families with a lot of heart and great characters.

 But for our purposes here, The Middle is vastly superior, because it actually has a brother and a sister.
 And ones worth shipping!